Kenji Ohtsuki: Biography

 While the band switched labels several times, Ohtsuki started his solo career with the project "UNDERGROUND SEARCHLIE", collaborated with bands like NINGEN-ISU, and continued with Kinniku Shoujo Tai until they disbanded in 1999.
 After disbanding, Ohtsuki formed a new band called "Tokusatsu".
 Also, he formed the band "Densha" with musicians who had helped him on his solo efforts, like Ishizuka BERA Norihiro (from qyb, Kinniku Shoujo Tai and a support member for SOFT BALLET), Obata Pump (from Scanch, and Kenji Sato (from MARCHOSIAS VAMP).
 Apart from that, he continued to collaborate with various musicians under names like "Ooken & Nise Tokusatsu" (Ooken & the fake Tokusatsu), "Ohtsuki Kenji & Yangusu" (Ohtsuki Kenji & Youngs) or "Ohtsuki Kenji & namae wa nandemo ii" (Ootsuki Kenji & whoever) to perform at all sorts of events.
 Even nowadays, he uses the side-project "Ohtsuki Kenjis" (of which he is the only fixed member) to create music for anime and tokusatsu movies, for special events and shows or to play jazz and acoustic sets.

 Since 1998, he regularly hosts an event in the Shinjuku Loft Plus One called "Nohohon Gakkou" ("Nonchalant School"), to which he invites guests from the Japanese subculture to talk.

 Kinniku Shōjo Tai's had dissolved partly because of bad feelings amongst some of the members, but in July 2006 they held an event called "reconciliation" and reformed.
 In December of that same year they played their come-back live.
 Then on the 25th the "Ohtsuki Kenji and Tokusatsu Fan Club" announced that Tokusatsu were disbanding.
 However, Ohtsuki himself later stated on his blog that it was just needed some time to "recharge their batteries".
 Even so, during that time all of Ohtsuki's solo projects and shows were played together with Tokusatsu members, like the Sayonara Zetsubou Sensei theme songs and live shows.
 In 2011, Tokusatsu reformed, released a new album and started playing live again.

 Since the first half of the '90s, apart from fronting Kinniku Shōjo Tai Ohtsuki also began his literary career.
-He wrote various novels like "Shinkoushuukyou Omoide Kyou"("Church of Memories, a new religion"), "Gumi Chokoreeto Pain" ("Gummy Chocolate Pineapple"), or "Stacy" (which was later adapted into a film), and also published essays like "Ooken no nohohon nikki" ("Ooken's nonchalant diary").
+He wrote various novels like "Shinkoushuukyou Omoide Kyou"("Church of Memories, a new religion"), "Gumi Chokoreeto Pain" ("Gummy Chocolate Pineapple"), or "Stacy" (which was later adapted into a film and a manga by Osada Not), and also published essays like "Ooken no nohohon nikki" ("Ooken's nonchalant diary").
 His literary style is greatly influenced by the "Shōwa Keihaku Tai" genre (or "Frivolous Shōwa Style").
 He's also a member of the Japanese Sci-Fi writer's club, but according to Ohtsuki himself he hardly ever turns up.